nky8080/KZPassChecker/README.md

-# Bunka-no-Mori Cultural Pass Facility Closure Information Agent
+# Kanazawa Cultural Zone Pass Facility Checker

 *Read this in other languages: [日本語](README.ja.md)*